hudson155/kairo/kairo-id/README.md

 Think of a Kairo ID as an alternative to a `UUID` or serial ID, but with a few fun perks.

 An example Kairo ID is `user_ccU4Rn4DKVjCMqt3d0oAw3`.
-The "semantic" part means that a human can easily understand this is a user's ID rather than the ID for a different entity.
+The "semantic" part means that a human can easily understand this is a _user_ ID rather than the ID for a different entity.
 This is mostly useful for developers, but it can also make URL slugs look nicer for users.